the-alchemist88/Cpp_helper_codes/Classes/classes.md

 private:
 	int ma, mb, mc;
 	int md{7};  // in-class member initializer(default member initializer), it simply instructs the compiler to initialize this variable with the specified value at CIL
-				// if a data member will not be initiazlied with a parameter(via parameter-ed ctors), this this way of initialization can be preferred. int me(8);	// error, direct initialization syntax is not allowed inside class.
+	            // if a data member will not be initiazlied with a parameter(via parameter-ed ctors), this this way of initialization can be preferred int me(8);  // error, direct initialization syntax is not allowed inside class };
-};
  ```
 - "Special member functions" are unique in the way that compiler, instead of the programmer, can generate the code for them under some conditions.
 When compiler writes the code for special member functions, we use the term "default" in order to express it.
 For example: Compiler defaulted the default constructor of Myclass.